Youth & Parents

 - If you are currently a 4-H member and your state uses 4-HOnline, you have the option of creating your YQCA account using your 4-HOnline account.
 This will link the two and allow your YQCA certification to show in your 4-HOnline profile.

 - You will need to be prepared to pay for the cost of the YQCA training when you register in the system.
-Only credit cards and coupon codes are accepted.
-If you are uncomfortable using a credit card for online purchases, find a friend or educator that will willingly buy the coupon codes you need with their credit card and pay them back.
+Credit cards, debit cards and coupon codes are accepted.
+If you are uncomfortable using a credit card or debit card for online purchases, find a friend or educator that will willingly buy the coupon codes you need and pay them back.

 - If you currently rely on Youth PQA or Nebraska Extension’s online program for quality assurance training, prepare to transition to YQCA.
-Both are supporting the move to YQCA.
-Nebraska will discontinue its system after March 2017.
-Youth PQA will discontinue its programming after December 2017.
+Both are supporting the move to YQCA, and have discontinued their programming.
 Leaders from both groups were instrumental in the design and development of YQCA.

 - Finally, enjoy the program.
 A lot of people put a lot of effort to make sure that each program was appropriate and engaging for each age level.
 We hope this is part of the educational foundation for your animal project.